adriangb/scikeras/README.md

         return model
 ```

-A couple of notes:
-1. It is very important to call `super().__init__()` to properly register kwargs and the model building function.
+The Scikit-Learn API places certain restrictions on the implemention of `__init__`:
-2. You must assign all parameters to a public attribute of the same name and should *not* change it's value.
-To change the value from a default you can either (1) change the value in the model building function (as above) or save the parameter under another name (ex: `_hidden_layer_sizes`, remember to also use this name in the model building function).
+1. You must assign all parameters to a public attribute of the same name and should *not* change it's value.
+No attributes should be set in `__init__` that are not parameters in the signature of `__init__`.
+If you need to change or process a parameter, that should be done in `fit`.
-3. You should set a default for all tunable arguments (in this case, `hidden_layer_sizes=None`) as this is expected by the `Scikit-Learn` API.
+2. You should set a default for all parameters (in this case, `hidden_layer_sizes=None`).

-4. In the example above, no kwargs are accepted, and none are passed on.
+In the example above, no kwargs are accepted, and none are passed on.
 You may choose to accept and pass on keyword arguments.
 Once the `__init__` method resolution reaches `BaseWrapper`, any keyword arguments that have not been consumed by child classes will be saved as instance attributes and will be accessible to the `Scikit-Learn` API.
 For example:

 ```python3
 from scikeras.wrappers import KerasRegressor